ArthurGuy/BBMembershipSystem/README.md

 ###Other Makerspaces
 This system can be used with only minor modifications by other spaces.<br />
 The Build Brighton naming is hardcoded into the pages and pieces of text will need to be altered.<br />
-It has been design to work primarily with GoCardless but the PayPal integration is OK and would be good enough on its own.<br />
+It has been designed to work primarily with GoCardless but the PayPal integration is OK and would be good enough on its own.<br />
-The system also has limited support for scanning and processing payments from bank statements
+The system also has support for scanning and processing payments from bank statements

 ###Seting It Up